Jersey Tiger Euplagia quadripunctaria

 Wingspan 42-52 mm.

-On the mainland it is commonest in south Devon, but colonies have recently appeared in Dorset and the Isle of Wight, and it has also been found in other southern counties.
+On the mainland it was commonest in south Devon, but began to spread north and eastwards, and colonies appeared in Dorset and the Isle of Wight and more recently in other southern counties.

 It flies both in the daytime, when it can be found feeding on various flowers, as well as at night, when it is attracted to light.